jmatzke1/FunForFido/README.md

 ### Hi

-## add project things from other folder and delete.
+- [ ] add project things from other folder and delete.
+- [x] set up database with project